vinnyroca/3D_Software/docs/1_MayaInterface.md

 The important thing to know here is that Maya, and all 3D programs, make use of this coordinate space to visualize the location of models within our scene.
 The only difference from the image above is that instead of making use of a 2D x,y space, in Maya we use a 3D (x,y,z) space.

-In our Maya interface, we should see four view panels.
-Let's hover over our Perspective view panel and tap the **space key** to maximize this panel.

-We should see our cube highlighted with a green outline.
-If not, we can click on our cube.

-Finally, press the **W Key** on your keyboard.
-We'll talk more shortly about what this hot key does.
-This should show the Gizmo on our cube.

 <figure><img src = "../assets/images/maya_cube_gizmo.png" ></figure>

 >`UI TIP:` Press the + or - key to change the size of your gizmo